goodniceweb/docker-under-microscope/presentation.md

 regardless of the environment it is running in.

 ---
+class: center

-# Docker Containers vs Virtual Machine
+# Docker vs Virtual Machine

 ![Default-aligned image](images/containers-vs-virtual-machines.png)